maz2198/Machine-Learning/README.md

 A link to the project, dataset and the leaderboard can be observed [here](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/).

 The well documented script, `WaterPumpTanzaniaAnalysis.ipynb` associated with this model can be explored [here](https://github.com/maz2198/Machine-Learning/blob/master/ML2/WaterPumpTanzaniaAnalysis.ipynb).
 It contains the following:
- - Feature Engineering and Creation approaches,
+ - Feature Engineering namely **Frequency Encoding**, **Quantile Binning** and some novel missing imputation techniques
+ - Feature Creation
  - Modelling using **Decision Tree** with depth optimization, **Bagging**, **Random Forest** with hyperparameter tuning & **Principal Component Analysis**.
  - Comparative analysis of each model produced.